BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 =========

 **v1.1.2**, (tbd):
+ * Buffed "weighted" pools used by some enemies for drops, to be in line with the rest of the mod's drop weights (Marauders being the most obvious example).
+ * Changes in the "Reasonable Drops" variant:
- * Dropped chances of bosses dropping unique gear in the "Reasonable Drops" variant.
+   * Nerfed chances of bosses dropping unique gear
+   * Nerfed relic drops a bit
  * Refactor a lot of probability variables *(shouldn't actually have an effect on the mod, though it was a pretty big internal change)*